 - Training activities are performed in general by the RTD performers and are aimed at technical and managerial staff from the participating SMEs.
 Training should focus on results/technologies generated by the projects.
-Training activities should normally not exceed 10% of the total eligible project costs. - Dissemination activities targeted to the relevant public and professional audience, using multiple communication pathways including the use of new media (such as web sites, wiki pages, videos, et) as well as conferences and publications.
+Training activities should normally not exceed 10% of the total eligible project costs. - Dissemination activities may include conferences, publications, workshops or webbased initiatives.